 Basically, the Depo shot involves getting a birth control injection every three months.

-If the thought of taking a pill at the same time every single day gives you heart palpitations, the injection can be a good alternative for you.
+If the thought of taking a pill at the same time every single day is too stressful, the injection can be a good alternative for you.

 5. Birth control implant

-Like with the contraceptive pill, this works to thicken the mucus in the cervix and thin the lining of the uterus, both of which tell your body that pregnancy isn’t a good idea right now.
-The hormones may also get in the way of ovulation.
+It also works to thicken the mucus in the cervix and thin the lining of the uterus, both of which tell your body that pregnancy isn’t a good idea right now.

 6. IUD

-Intrauterine device is the long version of IUD.
 Basically, it’s a small t-shaped piece of flexi plastic that goes into your uterus via your vagina.
-Yes, it can be a bit painful.
-No, the pain doesn’t last long.

 There are two types: